kupehtci/DOCUMENTATION/AWS/AWS - Control Tower.md

 Can be used to block VPC connection to internet or creation of Internet Gateway resources.

+## AWS Control Tower Account Factory

+**Account Factory** is a component of AWS Control Tower that automates the creation and management of new AWS accounts in a *Multi-Account Landing Zone* or MALZ.

+It provides an standardized and configurable template for the accounts that define a baseline that complies with the organization's security and governance standards:
+* Networking
+* Guardrails
+* Region restrictions
+* SSO

 ## SCP or Service Control Policies

 **SCPs** or **Service Control Policies** are guardrails that **prevent actions**: